-The main compound in the spicy cayenne pepper, capsaicin, can help to block pain and increase circulation.
-Capsaicin is a common ingredient in topical products for humans to use for pain, and it’s equally effective for dogs.
+The main compound in the spicy cayenne pepper, capsaicin, can help block pain and increase circulation.
+Capsaicin is a common ingredient in topical products for humans to use for pain.
+It’s equally effective for dogs.
 Be careful about using these products on your dog, as ingestion may make your dog sick.
 You can also apply a pinch of cayenne pepper to your dog’s food.

 #12 – Licorice